sivaram-R/DS_Module16/Ex20-AVL-Tree---Deletion.md

 6. Continue until the tree is balanced again.

 ## Program:
+```
 Program to find and display the priority of the operator in the given Postfix expression
-# Developed by: Jayamani R
+Developed by: SIVARAM R
-# RegisterNumber: 212222100014
+RegisterNumber: 212222100050

-```
 node * Delete(node *T,int x)
 {
 node *p; if(T==NULL)